Bounce-It/Bounce_It/README.md

 5. For movement control, use the left and right arrow keys, and employ the up arrow key to make your character jump.
 6. When confronted with **Red** tiles, proceed with caution, as they have the potential to terminate your game prematurely.
 7. Upon successfully reaching the endpoint, signified by a **Yellow** tile, you will progress to the next level.
-8. Upon reaching the _Third level_, the final stage, a successful completion will return you to the Home page.
+8. Upon reaching the _Third level_, the final stage, successful completion will return you to the Home page.
 9. During gameplay, a _timer_ and _scoreboard_ will be prominently displayed, allowing you to track your performance.

 ## Setup and Installation ⚙️

 1. Clone this repository: `git clone https://github.com/Bounce-It/Bounce_It.git`
-2. Open `index.html` file in Visual Studio and run the file.
+2. Open the `index.html` file in Visual Studio and run the file.
 3. Open a web browser and go to `http://127.0.0.1:5500/` to play the game.
-4. Game Link: `https://bounceit.netlify.app/#`, you could also access game through this link.
+4. Game Link: `https://bounceit.netlify.app/#`, you can also access the game through this link.

 ## Run Locally